petrikemppainen/LDna/vignettes/LDna_advanced.md

 ![plot of chunk unnamed-chunk-2](figure/unnamed-chunk-2.png)

 ### The LDna pipeline
 Linkage disequilibrium network analysis is a powerful exploratory tool for population genomic data sets.
 The LDna process is iterative involving several analysis steps.
-Once clusters have been identified these need to be visually explored by plotting networks as well as further analysed for instance by standard analyses of  genetic structure and mapping to reference genome(s), if possible.
+Once clusters have been identified they need to be visually explored by plotting networks as well as further analysed for instance by standard analyses of  genetic structure and mapping to reference genome(s), if possible.
 Only then can the 'biological relevance' of an extracted cluster be assessed.
 In this tutorial we focus on a data set where we already know which clusters are associated with inversions from extensive downstream analyses.
 This tutorial will not cover the downstream analyses.

 In practice, one would most likely explore the data set for a while through LDna, and once reasonably satisfied, proceed with some quick downstream analyses.
 This information would then be fed back for a second round of LDna analyses, if necessary.
 This works well for reduced representation population genomic data sets with not too many loci (up to ~10000) such as RAD sequence data sets.
 If your data set is much larger than this, it is always possible to subsample.
 If the signatures of LD are strong, not more than 1000 SNPs are sometimes necessary, as will be demonstrated here.
-If your data set is large, I would recommend starting with a subsample, say up up to 10000 SNPs (and perhaps only from a subset of chromosomes, if this information is known) to get an overall idea about what factors are causing LD in the data before attemting to analyse the full data set.
+If your data set is large, it is a good idea to start with a subsample (up to ~10000 SNPs and perhaps only from a subset of chromosomes, if this information is known) to get an overall idea about what factors are causing LD in the data before attemting to analyse the full data set.

 ### Produce raw data for LDna
 The first step in LDna produces the raw data for all the subsequent analyses using the function `LDnaRaw`.